-Diacritical markers are signs without phonetic values that assist the reader in expressing the intended pronounciation of a sign or word.
+Diacritical markers are signs without phonetic values that assist the reader in expressing the intended pronunciation of a sign or word.
 Good examples of diacritical marks in Latin-based languages are the 'cedilla' of the French word façade, as well as the many accents occurring in other European writing systems.

 In the ancient Maya writing system, another, more common diacritical sign is represented by a pair of small dots.
-The most common position of this diacritic is at the upper or lower left-hand corners of syllabic signs (for an example, see 'kakaw' in the dictionary towards the end of this volume).
-This diacritic is known as a "syllabic doubling sign", and as the name implies, serves to double the phonetic value of the adjacent sign.
+The most common position of this diacritic is at the upper or lower left-hand corners of syllabic signs (for an example, see kakaw below).
+This diacritic is known as a "syllabic doubling sign", and as the name implies, serves to double the kakaw phonetic value of the adjacent sign.
 Thus, for example, a ka syllabogram is read kak(a), or a le sign read lel(e) when marked with the pair of dots.
-In glyphic transcriptions the presence of this diacritic is marked with a number 2 in a position where it occurs in association with a syllabogram or logogram - usually superfixed and prefixed as 2ka or 2le (using the examples cited above), although all four positions are possible:
+In glyphic transliterations the presence of this diacritic is marked with a number 2 in a position where it occurs in association with a syllabogram or logogram usually superfixed and prefixed as 2ka or 2le (using the examples cited above), although all four positions are possible:

 Detailed research reveals that these two dots serve to double the value of syllables / syllabograms, exclusively.
 In the rare instances where this diacritic marks logograms, it is apparently meant to double value of syllabograms that occur towards the end of internal reading order of glyphic collocations (that is at the bottom or right-hand side of collocations).
 Consequently the favored position of this diacritic is at the beginning of glyphic collocations.
 This positioning serves to cue the reader that doubling occurs within that specific glyph block.
+Also, on some rare occasions the same diacritic sign marks CVC-logograms (words with consonant-vowel-consonant structure) that begin and end with the same consonant.
+Good examples of these are the logograms K'AK' "fire" and K'IK' or CH'ICH' "blood".